 - No Waiting Period Options

-There are four policy tiers within funeral insurance coverage, level, graded, modified, and guaranteed issue.
+Funeral insurance coverage has four policy tiers: level, graded, modified, and guaranteed issue.

 Level: This is the only option that provides immediate coverage upon approval.
 Ideal for seniors in average to good health, level policies are the least expensive and hardest to qualify for.
 That said, most of our clients can qualify for this type of plan.